 chi + E + wi’

-We saw the children on the roof of the house.
+We saw the animals on top of the house.

 The mayor is above all of us, town marshals.